 Give the spackling compound ample time to dry.
 When completely dry, sand the area thoroughly until its flush with the surrounding wall.

-Use your fingers to feel the area around the wall.
-In this case, your sense of touch will be more accurate than sight.
+Use your fingers to feel the area around the wall – in this case, your sense of touch and feel will be more accurate than sight to detect the area and whether it’s correctly sanded.

 Step 3 – Prime the Repaired Wall Area

-The spackle is more porous than the materials surrounding it, so if you don’t use a primer before you paint, the spackle will show up as a dull spot on your wall.
+As I already mentioned above, the spackle is more porous than the materials surrounding it, so if you don’t use the correct primer before you paint, it will show up as a dull spot on your wall.

 Step 4 – Apply the Paint on the Repaired Area First